 - Women who are pregnant or nursing.
 Female patients of childbearing potential must have a negative pregnancy test and must adhere to using a medically acceptable method of birth control prior to screening and agree to continue its use during the study and for 30 days after the last dose of study drug, or be surgically sterilized (e.g., hysterectomy or tubal ligation).
 Women of childbearing potential are defined as any female who has experienced menarche and who is NOT permanently sterile or postmenopausal.
 Postmenopausal is defined as 12 consecutive months with no menses without an alternative medical cause.
 Males must agree to use barrier methods of birth control while on study and for 90 days post last dose of study drug.

-- Patients currently receiving investigational or commercial anti-cancer agents or anti-cancer therapies other than BCG, ALT-803 and supportive care therapies.
+- Patients currently receiving investigational or commercial anti-cancer agents or anti-cancer therapies other than BCG, ALT-803 and supportive care therapies for active disease.

 - Concurrent use of other investigational agents